gitcobra/hta-ctx-menu/README.md

 <script src="hta-ctx-menu.js"></script>
 ```

-### or install it with npm
+### npm
 ```
 npm install hta-ctx-menu
 ```
 #### import:
 ```
-import HTAContextMenu from "hta-ctx-menu";
+import { HTAContextMenu } from "hta-ctx-menu";
 ```

 #### Using Typescript:
 ```
-please refer to this repository...
+please refer to the ./test folder in this repository
 ```